Manager of Reproductive Sciences

 About Karen Bauman

-Karen’s interests are varied; she focused on beef cattle reproduction in college, assisting several graduate students with their projects, before finding her niche working in zoos.
-Prior to starting at the Saint Louis Zoo, she did internships at three other zoos gaining experience in in Nutrition, Animal Records/Animal Health and Curatorial management.
-She began at the Saint Louis Zoo as a research intern, and stayed to work on a grant-funded project on addax ovulatory cycles.
-She subsequently was hired as Research Technician, before moving into her current position.
+Karen's interests are varied; she focused on beef cattle reproduction in college, before finding her niche working in zoos.
+Prior to starting at the Saint Louis Zoo, she did internships at three other zoos gaining experience in nutrition, animal records/animal health and curatorial management.
+She began at Saint Louis Zoo as a research intern, and was subsequently hired to work on a two-year grant studying ovulatory cycles in addax (Addax nasomaculatus), a critically endangered antelope.
+At the conclusion of the grant, she began work in the Zoo's Research Department (now the Department of Reproductive and Behavioral Sciences) where she has been fortunate to work on a diversity of projects with a variety of mammals, birds and reptiles (still waiting for the perfect insect project!).

-Karen is also active in AZA conservation and science programs as Chair of the Canid and Hyaenid Taxon Advisory Group (TAG) and as Coordinator of the Fennec Fox Species Survival Plan (SSP), roles which allow her to make unique contributions to initiatives of the Department and the RMC.
+Karen serves as Chair of the AZA Canid and Hyenid Taxon Advisory Group (TAG), the Coordinator of the AZA Fennec Fox Species Survival Plan (SSP), and on several AZA scientific advisory committees.
+She is a member of the IUCN Species Survival Commission's (SSC) Conservation Planning Specialist Group, as well as the Canid and Hyenid Specialist Groups.
+These roles allow her to make unique contributions to initiatives of the Department, the Zoo and global conservation efforts.

 For a complete list of Karen’s published works, visit her Research Gate profile.